prodakt/lncRna/README.md

 ### III.
 Functional annotation

 the third stage is to predict or estimate some functions and functional connections of identified lncRNAs

+#### Investigating lncRNA-mRNA Interactions (Cis and Trans)

+This subchapter presents the use of two functions (separate for cis and for trans) which investigate potential functional interactions of our identified lncRNAs with protein-coding genes.
+Users can analyze both cis-regulatory interactions (nearby genes) and trans-regulatory interactions (gene expression correlations).
+Firstly the Cis-Regulatory Interaction Analysis in which you need to use the ‘cisInter()’ function to identify protein-coding genes that are located within a certain genomic distance (e.g., 10kb) of our lncRNA transcripts.
+Cis-regulation implies that lncRNAs might regulate the expression of nearby genes on the same chromosome.
+Example of usage:

 ```
 # combine tle list of both predicted and known lncRNA's
 lncRNA_transcripts <- unique(c(predicted_lncRNA, known_lncRNA))